docknetwork/sdk/tutorials/src/tutorial_public_delegation.md

 // Now that we've obtained delegation information for `did:ex:a` we can verify credentials much
 // like normal.
 The only difference is that we merge claimgraphs before reasoning over
 // the verified credentials.
+//
-let ver = await verifyPresentation(presentation);
+// `presentation` is assumed to be a VCDM presentation provided by a credential holder let ver = await verifyPresentation(presentation);
 if (!ver.verified) {
   throw ver;